EnzoMartin/Steam-Backbone-Storefront/README.md

 ##Goals
 ###Key focus areas
 * Performance - One of the biggest complaints I've found with Steam's store has to do with navigation.
 All navigation is done through full-page loads.
 Instead I'm focusing on building a single-page web application using Backbone and relying on JSON API calls to fetch relevant data for the page being requested.
+Some pages take up to 1,500ms to load
+* Average page load time of ~400ms
 * UI Responsiveness (Web/Tablet/Mobile)
 * Deeper and richer search functionality - Extend searching to cover features available in each game such as steam achievements, cloud save, co-op shooter, singleplayer rpg, etc.